GalvinVoltag/The-Timestopper/Release/README.md

 + +You can still parry in stopped time
 + +No Weapon Cooldown cheat works with gold arm
 + +Gold Arm is upgradable through terminals fr
-+ +Customizable animation speed, timestop speed, healability, shader effects, and more...
++ +The Freezeframe is able to move it's rockets in stopped time with the alt-fire
-+ +~someone is watching you~
++ +Customizable animation speed, timestop speed, healability, shader effects, maximum upgrades, and more...

 ### To do:
 + Custom boss to obtain the gold arm from, not a statue that cums it out